Cookies information

 Please note that the occasional sale of cakes, jams, chutneys etc. at fetes, charity events or similar is unlikely to be classed as food business due to the infrequent nature of these types of activities.

-We’ve produced food safety advice for food businesses making of low-risk items such as cakes, bread, confectionary, jams, chutneys etc. at home; it takes you through everything to consider before you get started and explains how to comply with food law, particularly if you’re using your home kitchen to make food.
+We’ve produced food safety advice for food businesses making low-risk items such as cakes, bread, confectionary, jams, chutneys etc. at home; it takes you through everything to consider before you get started and explains how to comply with food law, particularly if you’re using your home kitchen to make food.
 You can download a copy below.

 Do I need any food safety documentation?